Back/How I AI

 Step 1: Centralized "Claude Projects" for Every Business Function

-Hamel uses Claude (and previously Claude's "projects" feature) to create dedicated, context-rich environments for different aspects of his business.
-Each "project" is essentially a detailed instruction set, often accompanied by examples, that helps Claude perform specific tasks.
+Hamel uses Claude (and a feature they used to have called "projects") to create separate, dedicated spaces for different parts of his business.
+Each "project" is really just a detailed set of instructions, often with examples, that tells Claude how to do a specific job.

 Examples: He has projects for copywriting, a legal assistant, consulting proposals, course content generation, and creating "Lightning Lessons" (lead magnets).